 Guidelines associated with the design of food packaging were identified to potentially facilitate self-assessment of some products.
 The guidelines take into consideration several types of food packaging commonly found in a hospital environment, such as bottles and jars, paper boxes, paper or plastic bags and packets, Tetra Paks, factory sealed trays and cups, and resealable trays and cups.
 The guidelines come from published articles and research performed by Arthritis Australia and GTRI.
-For each guideline, the Sources of the guideline and the impact that failing to meet the guideline has on the product's Accessibility Benchmarking Score are provided.
+For each guideline, the Sources of the guideline is provided.
 An example of a product meeting the guideline and an example of a product failing to meet the guideline are also provided for some guidelines.